mfractor/mfractor.content/ADB for Xamarin Developers/readme.md

 *Briefly descrbie ADB, paraphrasing Androids website. (https://developer.android.com/studio/command-line/adb/)*

-ADB, Android Debug Bridge, is a useful command line utility for interacting with Android devices for debugging and diagnostic purposes.
+Android Debug Bridge (ABD) is a useful command line utility for interacting with Android devices for debugging and diagnostic purposes.

 *How is it useful for Xamarin developers*
 Xamarin developers can use it to interact with their development devices to install packages, inspect running apps, push and pull files

 ## Accessing and using ADB on the command line

+As ADB is a command line utility

 Accessing the SDK command prompt from Visual Studio Windows and Mac.